-Waterproof cycling clothing is often a big investment for most riders, and looking after it properly is essential to keep with working at its best.
+Waterproof cycling clothing is often a big investment for most riders, and looking after it properly is essential to keep it working at its best.

 Over-washing waterproof gear can reduce its performance, so how do you look after it without losing its waterproofing ability?

 Fabrics such as Gore-Tex and eVent are complex.
-They have a breathable waterproof membrane which lets vapour through, but not liquid, plus a hardwearing outer fabric for protection.
+They have a breathable waterproof membrane that lets vapour through, but not liquid, plus a hardwearing outer fabric for protection.

 10 tips for successful re-waterproofing

 Mud, grit and sweat clog the membrane, and the abrasive mush can wear away the DWR with friction.
 Waterproofing specialist Grangers suggests spraying off visible mud after each ride, and doing proper washes every three rides or so.